saberland/saber/website/pages/docs/page-transition.md

 layout: docs
 ---

-You can use the component option `transition` in a `.vue` or `.js` page to apply page-level transition effect:
+You can define `transition` in three ways to apply transition on page navigation:

+1. Page component option: `transition`
+2. Page attribute: `tranition`
+3. Layout component option: `transition`

+Priority: 1 > 2 > 3.

+For example, you can use the component option:

 ```js
 export default {